th3-z/zerve/README.md

 prevents deletion by this script.

 ## Usage
-Use the command `zerve` plus a filename to upload it, see --help for more information.
+Use the command `zerve` plus a filename to upload it, see `zerve --help` for more information.
 KDE users can right click files and click the upload option, after the upload completes the link will be copied to the clipboard.

 ### Password protection
 Add a password to your private key if this is desired.